inrupt/etl-tutorial/docs/Worksheet/Worksheet.md

 npm run e2e-test-node-localExtract-TransformLoad
 ```

-- Now we should see local data Extracted, Transformed to Linked Data as before.
+- Now our console output should show local data being Extracted, Transformed
+  to Linked Data as before.
 - **_But now_** we should see that data Loaded as Resources from both the
   Passport and Companies House data sources into the triplestore.
 - Open GraphDB:
-  - Select the `inrupt-etl-tutorial` repository.
+  - Make sure you select the `inrupt-etl-tutorial` repository (i.e., or
+    whichever repository you configured your `.env.test.local` to Load data
+    into).
   - Simply visualize this node:
     `https://different.domain.example.com/testStorageRoot/private/inrupt/etl-tutorial/etl-run-1/`
   - You should be able to intuitively navigate through the ETL-ed data.

 Make a change to the local Passport data (e.g., in the JSON in
-`src/dataSource/clientPassportLocal.ts`), and re-run the test:
+`src/dataSource/clientPassportInMemory.ts`), and re-run the test:

 ```
 npm run e2e-test-node-localExtract-TransformLoad
 ```

 ...and you should see your change when you refresh the visualization.

+**_Note:_** This test loads Companies House data from a local, hard-coded
+JSON response (and not via the live API, which our other End-2-End test uses),
+so we can't simply update the company ID to search for to Load those results
+into our triplestore!

 ## PHASE 3 - Configuring our UK Companies House API auth token, and Extracting data from that API.